-Rolling Stock: Means a revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services.
+Rolling Stock - A revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services.

-Service Vehicle: Means a unit of equipment that is used primarily either to support maintenance and repair work for a public transportation system or for delivery of materials, equipment or tools.
+Service Vehicle - A unit of equipment that is used primarily either to support maintenance and repair work for a public transportation system or for delivery of materials, equipment, or tools.

-State of Good Repair (SGR): Means the condition in which a capital asset is able to operate at a full level of performance.
+State of Good Repair (SGR) - The condition in which a capital asset is able to operate at a full level of performance.

-Subrecipient: Means an entity that receives Federal transit grant funds indirectly through a State or a direct recipient.
+Subrecipient - An entity that receives federal transit grant funds indirectly through a State or a direct recipient.

-TERM Scale: Means the five (5) category rating system used in the FTA's Transit Economic Requirements Model (TERM) to describe the condition of an asset: 5.0 = Excellent; 4.0 = Good; 3.0 = Adequate; 2.0 = Marginal; and 1.0 = Poor.
+TERM Scale - The five (5) category rating system used in the FTA's Transit Economic Requirements Model (TERM) to describe the condition of an asset: 5.0 = Excellent; 4.0 = Good; 3.0 = Adequate; 2.0 = Marginal; and 1.0 = Poor.

-Tier I Provider: Means a recipient that owns, operates, or manages either (1) one hundred and one (101) or more vehicles in revenue service during peak regular service across all fixed route modes or in any one non-fixed route mode, or (2) rail transit.
+Tier I Provider - A recipient that owns, operates, or manages either (1) one hundred and one (101) or more vehicles in revenue service during peak regular service across all fixed route modes or in any one non-fixed route mode, or (2) rail transit.

-Tier II Provider: Means a recipient that owns, operates, or manages (1) one hundred (100) or fewer vehicles in revenue service during peak regular service across all non-rail fixed route modes or in any one non-fixed route mode, (2) a subrecipient under the 5311 Rural Area Formula Program, or (3) any American Indian tribe.
+Tier II Provider - A recipient that owns, operates, or manages (1) one hundred (100) or fewer vehicles in revenue service during peak regular service across all non-rail fixed route modes or in any one non-fixed route mode, (2) a subrecipient under the 5311 Rural Area Formula Program, or (3) any American Indian tribe.

-Transit Asset Management (TAM): Means the strategic and systematic practice of procuring, operating, inspecting, maintaining, rehabilitating, and replacing transit capital assets to manage their performance, risks, and costs over their life cycles, for the purpose of providing safe, cost-effective, and reliable public transportation.
+Transit Asset Management (TAM) - The strategic and systematic practice of procuring, operating, inspecting, maintaining, rehabilitating, and replacing transit capital assets to manage their performance, risks, and costs over their life cycles for the purpose of providing safe, cost-effective, and reliable public transportation.

-Transit Asset Management (TAM) Plan: Means a plan that includes an inventory of capital assets, a condition assessment of inventoried assets, a decision support tool, and a prioritization of investments.
+Transit Asset Management (TAM) Plan - A plan that includes an inventory of capital assets, a condition assessment of inventoried assets, a decision support tool, and a prioritization of investments.

-Transit Asset Management (TAM) Policy: Means a transit provider's documented commitment to achieving and maintaining a state of good repair for all of its capital assets.
-The TAM policy defines the transit provider's TAM objectives and defines and assigns roles and responsibilities for meeting those objectives.
+Transit Asset Management (TAM) Policy - A transit provider's documented commitment to achieving and maintaining a state of good repair for all its capital assets.
+Defines the transit provider's TAM objectives and assigns roles and responsibilities for meeting those objectives.

-Transit Asset Management (TAM) Strategy: Means the approach a transit provider takes to carry out its policy for TAM, including its objectives and performance targets.
+Transit Asset Management (TAM) Strategy - The approach a transit provider takes to carry out its policy for TAM, including its objectives and performance targets.

-Transit Asset Management (TAM) System: Means a strategic and systematic process of operating, maintaining, and improving public transportation capital assets effectively, throughout the life cycles of those assets.
+Transit Asset Management (TAM) System - A strategic and systematic process of operating, maintaining, and improving public transportation capital assets effectively, throughout the life cycles of those assets.

-Transit Provider (provider): Means a recipient or subrecipient of Federal financial assistance under 49 U.S.C.
+Transit Provider (provider) - A recipient or subrecipient of federal financial assistance under 49 U.S.C.
 Chapter 53 that owns, operates, or manages capital assets used in providing public transportation.

-Useful life: Means either the expected life cycle of a capital asset or the acceptable period of use in service determined by FTA.
+Useful life - Either the expected life cycle of a capital asset or the acceptable period of use in service determined by FTA.

-Useful life benchmark (ULB): Means the expected life cycle or the acceptable period of use in service for a capital asset, as determined by a transit provider, or the default benchmark provided by FTA.
+Useful life benchmark (ULB) - The expected life cycle or the acceptable period of use in service for a capital asset, as determined by a transit provider, or the default benchmark provided by FTA.